 |A resort in the area is in the process of renovation.
 This cute pool feature would certainly be fun for kids.|

 We often don’t realize how much some of the most basic amenities in a property can make life easier.
-Let’s face it…we came from a life entrenched in creature comforts that when the least uncomfortable or annoying scenarios presented themselves there was usually a remedy that could it turn around.
+Let’s face it, we came from a life entrenched in creature comforts that when the least uncomfortable or annoying scenarios presented themselves there was usually a remedy that could it turn around.

 Too hot?
 Turn on the AC.
 Bed uncomfortable?
 Buy a new bed or a foam mattress topper.
 Have a painful elbow?
 Head to the doctor for an MRI, a diagnosis including a physical therapy plan along with a prescription for the pain.
 Bugs running across the floor?
 Call Terminex or Orkin for a full house treatment.

-I could go on and on with the availability of solutions in our old lives, most of which we no longer have in the midst in this life.
+I could go on and on with the availability of solutions in our old lives, most of which we no longer have in the midst of this life.
 Bed uncomfortable?
 Suck it up.
 Bugs biting?
 Wear DEET.
 Bath towel scratchy after hanging outside?
 Use the towel to exfoliate the skin when drying off.
 No mushrooms at the market?
 Cook something else.

 |The specials menu at a local restaurant, the Water’s Edge.
 We’ll certainly visit this spot with many options that may work for me.|

 There’s always a workaround.
-Here in this well equipped house…at 3:30 am I got up to go the bathroom to find an enormous cockroach running across the floor.
+Here in this well-equipped house, at 3:30 am I got up to go the bathroom to find an enormous cockroach running across the floor.
 Kill it?
 Nah, no shoes handy.
 Do my thing and head back to bed.

 This morning while getting into the shower, an enormous gecko or lizard type creature ran up the wall.
 Scream?
 No. Get into the shower and start my day.